GM proposes $2.8 billion, 10-year investment in South Korea: government official

 On Tuesday, Barry Engle, head of GM’s international operations, met with a government-appointed task force in Bupyeong and told reporters the company wanted to stay in South Korea.

-Engle has asked for a meeting on Thursday with the trade minister, Paik told lawmakers.
+Engle has asked for a meeting on Thursday with the trade minister, trade minister Paik told lawmakers.

+GM’s international operations head met KDB’s chairman and the Korean union leader, according to the bank and the GM Korea union.
+The union chief said Engle hoped to wrap up this year’s annual wages talk as soon as possible.
+KDB did not provide further details about the talk.

-KDB has said the automaker has not shared sufficient information about its finances or the cause of its mounting losses, according to officials from the bank and government officials.
+Officials from the government and KDB have said that the automaker has not shared sufficient information about its finances or the cause of its mounting losses in the country.

+A KDB official said GM and KDB had agreed to appoint audit firm Samil PwC to conduct due diligence on GM Korea’s financial situation.

 South Korea was for years a low-cost export hub for GM, producing close to a fifth of its global output at its peak.